aerostokes/camping-starcharts/README.md

 WHEN I open the page
 THEN I am met with a clean polished responsive interface.
 WHEN I’m on the first page
-THEN I am shown an input form for either a state code or an campground name, and a date WHEN I’m on the first page
+THEN I am shown an input form for either a state code or an campground name, and a date, as well as a list of my favorite campsites (if there are any)
-THEN I am shown my list of favorite campsites (if there are any) WHEN I enter a state code
+WHEN I enter a state code
 THEN I am given a random assortment of campgrounds to choose from in that state WHEN I enter a campsite name